Colleen's Paris

 Transportation tips around Paris

 The Paris Tourist Office/Convention Bureau has come a long way with updating their accessibility options.
-The “Visiting Paris with a disability” page includes restaurants, hotels, transportation, electric scooter information, cultural sites with disabled access, etc.
+Find practical information on the page Paris for people with disabilities.
+The tips include restaurants, hotels, transportation, electric scooter information, cultural sites with disabled access, etc.

 Helpful Blogs and Websites for Accessibility